A sojourn-based approach to semi-Markov Reinforcement Learning: A sojourn-based approach on semi-Markov decision processes with finite horizion

 where the first inequality follows by Proposition \ref{prop:ver1} and the second last equality follows by the Reward Iteration Theorem \ref{thm:RI1}.
 Thus we get that Equation \eqref{optimal} holds also for $n$.
 We complete the proof by (backward) induction. \end{proof} Clearly, to use the Verification Theorem to determine the optimal policy $\pi^*$, one needs to guarantee the existence of maximal functions for the solution of Bellman's Equation.
-In our case, it seems that even if $A$ and $E$ are finite, being $\widetilde{E}$ countable but not finite, one needs more structural assumptions to guarantee such existence.
-However, if we fix the horizon $N$, we can always reduce our \textit{extended} state space $\widetilde{E}$. \begin{prop} Fix $t \in \N_0$: \begin{itemize} \item[(i)] For any $N \in \N$, $x \in E$, $\pi \in F^N$ and $n \le N$ it holds $\gamma_n \le t+n$ almost surely with respect to $\bP_{\pi, (x,t)}$; \item[(ii)] For any $N \in \N$, $x \in E$, $\pi \in F^N$ and $n=0,\dots,N$ it holds $\gamma_n \le t+N$ almost surely with respect to $\bP_{\pi, (x,t)}$. \end{itemize} \end{prop} \begin{proof} Clearly, property (ii) follows from (i), so we only need to prove (i).
+In our case, it seems that even if $A$ and $E$ are finite, being $\widetilde{E}$ countable but not finite, one needs more structural assumptions to guarantee the existence of such functions.
+However, if we fix the horizon $N$, we can always reduce our extended state space $\widetilde{E}$ to a finite set. \begin{proposition} Fix $t \in \N_0$: \begin{itemize} \item[(i)] For any $N \in \N$, $x \in E$, $\pi \in F^N$ and $n \le N$ it holds $\gamma_n \le t+n$ almost surely with respect to $\bP_{\pi, (x,t)}$; \item[(ii)] For any $N \in \N$, $x \in E$, $\pi \in F^N$ and $n=0,\dots,N$ it holds $\gamma_n \le t+N$ almost surely with respect to $\bP_{\pi, (x,t)}$. \end{itemize} \end{proposition} \begin{proof} Clearly, property (ii) follows from (i), so we only need to prove (i).
 To do this, fix any $x \in E$ and $\pi \in F^N$.
 Let us first observe that $\bP_{\pi, (x,t)}(\gamma_0=t)=1$.
 Let us now suppose that $\bP_{\pi, (x,t)}(\gamma_n \le t+n)=1$ for some $n<N$.
 Consider any $j \ge 2$ and evaluate $\bP_{\pi, (x,t)}(\gamma_{n+1}=t+n+j)$.
 To do this, let us rewrite

 By the properties of conditional expectation we have